TTUXL/TTUXL.github.io/report/weekly_report12.md

 >for the case of static UAVs with full information of user locations, the obtained location of each UAV is the weighted average of all user locations over all the N epochs.

 ---

+### Reference
+[1] Samarakoon, Sumudu, et al. "Ultra dense small cell networks: Turning density into energy efficiency."
+IEEE Journal on Selected Areas in Communications 34.5 (2016): 1267-1280.

+[2] Liu, Liang, Shuowen Zhang, and Rui Zhang.
+"CoMP in the sky: UAV placement and movement optimization for multi-user communications."
+IEEE Transactions on Communications (2019).